Wednesday, February 14, 2018

 Whirling to a stop

-In the middle of a sentence
+In the middle of a sentence.

-The human mind stammers
+The human mind stammers,

-Endlessly hoeing the arid patch
+Endlessly hoeing an arid patch,

-Low vocabulary is not knowing many words
+Low vocabulary is not knowing many words.

 As a result,

-Fraying into the gutters of deception
+Fraying into the gutters of deception,

-The string of the Balafong beats
+The string of the balafon beats,

-Its sound preceded legends into beetles
+Its sound preceding legends into beetles.

-Cowardly spoken silken old cottons
+Cowardly spoken, silken old cottons

-Dressed the human of my description
+Dress the human of my description,

 Fitting into the ignorant cap worn

-On the head of civilian flies
+On the heads of civilian flies,

-Buzzing around lust and love
+Buzzing around lust and love.

-The guilty for not being innocent
+The guilty for not being innocent.

-Nakedly pronouncing time
+Nakedly pronouncing time.

-Readers do know, and the ignorant read not
+Readers do know,

 READ!

-Iqra! (read ) in the name of your Lord
+Iqra!
+(Read) in the name of your Lord.

-Read not to gain this world
+Read not to gain this world.

-Read religion, read God, just read
+Read religion, read God—just read.

-When you learn, teach
+When you learn, teach.

-When you have, give
+When you have, give.

-When you know, don't say all
+When you know, do not say all.

-Trek where the fools fall
+Trek where the fools fall.

 Read, shall you?

-Knowing is found in reading
+Knowledge is found in reading,

-And ignorance is not reading anything
+And ignorance is reading nothing.

 Read!

-If you want to know, read!
+If you want to know—read!

 READ!

-Christians who don't know the Bible
+Christians who do not know the Bible.

-From my far left, I see a nation without citizens
+From my far left, I see a nation without citizens,

-Driving around in the car of lost
+Driving around in the car of the lost.

-I see animals creating an Animal Farm
+I see animals creating an Animal Farm.

-I saw the ghost of George Orwell
+I saw the ghost of George Orwell.

-I saw a divided Africa as a result of not reading
+I saw a divided Africa as a result of not reading—

 Featured Post